byjg/php-scriptify/docs/terminal.md

 - **Auto-return Expressions**: Typing `2 + 2` automatically displays the result
 - **Error Handling**: Parse errors and exceptions don't crash the session
 - **Exit Commands**: Type `exit`, `quit`, or press Ctrl+D to quit
+- **Namespace Support**: Use `use` statements to import classes, and they persist across commands
+- **Preload Files**: Load common imports and helper functions from a file

 ## Autoloader Discovery